-- met the application requirements - an appropriate level of expertise to manage the firms accounts and finances to an acceptable standard - an appropriate level of knowledge and appreciation of the key features of protecting client's money, effective billing and efficient financial management - the appropriate level of knowledge and skill to perform double entry booking, raise a valid invoice and a three way bank reconciliation.
+- met the application requirements - · an appropriate level of expertise to manage the firms accounts and finances to an acceptable standard - an appropriate level of knowledge and appreciation of the key features of protecting client's money, effective billing and efficient financial management - · the appropriate level of knowledge and skill to perform double entry booking, raise a valid invoice and a three way bank reconciliation.

-QUALIFICATION Learning Outcome Supporting Experience CRITERIA An applicant must meet the following outcomes: The applicant will need to provide evidence of: KNOWLEDGE UNDERSTANDING EXPERIENCE SKILLS Has sufficient practical knowledge, understanding, experience and skills - note these are different depending of the role of the applicant Demonstrate they meet the outcomes set out below by: attendance on a course, or practical experience The outcomes are split into the following levels: Level 1 - mandatory for all applicants Level 2a - mandatory for compliance managers Level 2b - mandatory for compliance manager undertaking practice management Level 2c - mandatory for compliance manager undertaking accounts management Element 1 CILEX ACCOUNTS RULES Demonstrate knowledge, understanding and where appropriate apply the rules and regulations relating to the handling of client money LEVEL 1: Knowledge and understanding of the accounts rules Ability to complete a three way bank reconciliation to accurately account for all client money Ability to record and account for client money, ensuring it is banked promptly and not left unattended or unsecure Understand the importance of the audit trail and ensure there is a clear audit trail Understand the need to keep client money safe and separate from that of the business Knowledge and understanding of the situations where it is fair and reasonable to account for interest to the client Knowledge and understanding of money held as an agent/stakeholder Knowledge and understanding of what is meant by trust money and an individual's legal responsibility as a trustee.
-LEVEL 2a: Ability to apply controls to safeguard client money and client account.
-LEVEL 2c: Ability to draft, implement and test robust internal controls, including who can withdraw client money and be able to distinguish between a material and non-material breach Ability to draft, implement and communicate a fair and reasonable interest policy Ability to may a calculation of interest Ensure files are closed in a timely manner and surplus funds are returned promptly
+QUALIFICATION CRITERIA Learning Outcome An applicant must meet the following outcomes: Supporting Experience The applicant will need to provide evidence of: KNOWLEDGE UNDERSTANDING EXPERIENCE SKILLS Has sufficient practical knowledge, understanding, experience and skills - note these are different depending of the role of the applicant Demonstrate they meet the outcomes set out below by: • attendance on a course, or • practical experience The outcomes are split into the following levels: • Level 1 - mandatory for all applicants • Level 2a - mandatory for compliance managers • Level 2b - mandatory for compliance manager undertaking practice management • Level 2c - mandatory for compliance manager undertaking accounts management Element 1 CILEX ACCOUNTS RULES Demonstrate knowledge, understanding and where appropriate apply the rules and regulations relating to the handling of client money LEVEL 1: Knowledge and understanding of the accounts rules Ability to complete a three way bank reconciliation to accurately account for all client money Ability to record and account for client money, ensuring it is banked promptly and not left unattended or unsecure Understand the importance of the audit trail and ensure there is a clear audit trail Understand the need to keep client money safe and separate from that of the business Knowledge and understanding of the situations where it is fair and reasonable to account for interest to the client Knowledge and understanding of money held as an agent/stakeholder Knowledge, understanding and application of the internal policy on who can withdraw money Knowledge and understanding of what is meant by trust money and an individual's legal responsibility as a trustee.
+LEVEL 2a: Ability to apply controls to safeguard client money Communicate knowledge and understanding of the accounts rules to staff to ensure compliance Understand the difference between client money and client account.
+LEVEL 2c: Ability to draft, implement and test robust internal controls, including who can withdraw client money and be able to distinguish between a material and non-material breach Ability to perform an internal audit Ability to draft, implement and communicate a fair and reasonable interest policy Ability to make a calculation of interest Ensure files are closed in a timely manner and surplus funds are returned promptly